This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Fertilizing your monstera will surely add the nutrients it needs for good growth.
 You can use diluted general fertilizer or worm castings to go the natural way, and the fertilizer will encourage your plant to have more vibrant and healthier foliage.

-The general rule is to fertilize your monstera once a month, and adding fertilizer to moist soil has been proven to be more effective.
+The general rule is to fertilize your monstera once a month, and adding fertilizer to moist soil has proven more effective.

 Also, read Why don’t my monstera leaves have fenestrations?